akbiggs/challonge-tools/README.md

   testing before you reseed your tournament.
 Default: `False`
 * `--shuffle=False`: Set this to `True` if you want to shuffle the seeds afterwards while still preserving each participant's projected placement.
   This helps to introduce a bit of variance into the bracket.
+Default: `False`
 * `--config_file=challonge.ini`: The config file to read your Challonge credentials from.
 This is useful to reduce the risk of accidentally committing your credentials to source control.
 Default: `challonge.ini`